WellAlly Logo

 Why Headaches Happen

 Like dizziness, headache isn't a single disease but a symptom of many different diseases.
-Medicine divides them into two major categories:
+According to the International Headache Society, medicine divides them into two major categories:

-Tension headaches are the most common type, presenting as bilateral pressure or tightness, mild to moderate, not worsened by routine activity.
+Tension headaches are the most common type.
+According to Cephalalgia, presenting as bilateral pressure or tightness, mild to moderate, not worsened by routine activity.
 May relate to neck and shoulder muscle tension, stress, poor posture.

 Migraines present as unilateral throbbing pain, moderate to severe, worsened by routine activity, often accompanied by nausea vomiting, light and sound sensitivity.
 May have aura before attack (visual flashes, hand numbness), during which patients often need quiet rest.